 Tony is an investigative journalist and writer specialising in justice and home affairs, civil liberties, EU state-building and freedom of information.
 He was Director of Statewatch 1990-2010 and edited Statewatch News (1999-2010).
 He is the author of The Political Police in Britain (1977), Secrecy and Openness in the European Union (1999) and The Shape of Things to Come (2009) and edited The War on Freedom and Democracy (2005).
 He is a Member of the Council of the Institute of Race Relations and a Lifetime Member of the National Union of Journalists The position of Director Emeritus in Statewatch is a life-time appointment - Tony continues to be a member of the Statewatch team.

 Chris Jones (Executive Director)

-Chris has been working for Statewatch since 2010 and in September 2020 was appointed as Executive Director by the board of trustees.
+Chris has been working for Statewatch since 2010 and in September 2020 was appointed as Executive Director.
 He specialises in issues relating to policing, migration, privacy and data protection and security technologies.

 Yasha Maccanico (Researcher)